atextor/turtle-formatter/README.md

 \* Adapted from [EditorConfig](https://editorconfig.org/#file-format-details)

 ## Release Notes
+* 1.2.16:
+  * Bugfix: Empty RDF lists are formatted as empty set of parenthesis again
 * 1.2.15:
   * Bugfix: RDF list nodes containing other properties than `rdf:rest` and `rdf:first` are formatted correctly